Supp-2020/Supp-2020/README.md

 - 👋 Hi, I’m @Supp-2020
 - 👀 I’m interested in ...
-Web Development and Database Management
+Front-End Development
-- 🌱 I’m currently learning ...
-Python, C++, HTML, Javascript, SQL, React.js
+- 🌱 I worked on ...
+Python, React.js, React Native, Vue.js
-- 💞️ I’m looking to collaborate on ...making a interactive website
+- 💞️ I’m looking to collaborate on ...interesting projetcs
-- 📫 How to reach me ... on discord.
-Supreet#9348
+- 📫 How to reach me ... on Linkdin

 <!---
 Supp-2020/Supp-2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.